-Building contracts are the responsibility of the Business Services Committee and are administered by the Chief Financial Officer.
+Building contracts are the responsibility of the Business Services Committee and are administered by the Director of Finance.

 Consultants may be appointed if the project, as determined by the Business Services Committee, is too large or too specialised for the Estates Department resources.
 Appointments shall be subject to tendering and other procedures where appropriate.